 This tutorial is part of our WordPress configuration step-by-step tutorials, where we show you how to set up and configure your WordPress site or blog with no coding skills required.

 After configuring your site’s Writing Settings, the next step is to configure your Reading Settings.

 There are only a few settings to configure in this section, but these are very important.
-Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important syndication and WordPress SEO settings.
+Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important content syndication and search engine indexing options.

 (Settings – Reading)

 You will be taken to the ‘Reading Settings’ screen …